 Public access to private lands must be secured at the time of application.
-Applicants submitting proposals for work on privately owned land must submit a copy of the recorded deed, easement, license, or agreement with the RTP application.
-There must be a right of way agreement in place prior to application.
+A right of way agreement must already be in place prior to application.
+Applicants submitting proposals for work on privately owned land must submit a copy of the relevant recorded deed, easement, license, or agreement with the RTP application.